 The year 2020 was a landmark year.
 Many outdoor activities were cancelled and I had to figure out what I could do in quarantine.
 There was suddenly more time for my casual hobby.
 Needless to say, my driving force, frustration, was in abundance.
 I finished ten works in 2020, which is way more than I expected after five years of painting nothing.

-Since moving to Europe, there have been more opportunities to see masterful works of art in Copenhagen, Silkeborg, Skagen, Århus, Humlebæk, Hillerød, Charlottenlund, and Nivå here in Denmark; plus Paris, Vienna, Athens, and Florence.
+Since moving to Europe, there have been more opportunities to see masterful works of art in Copenhagen, Silkeborg, Skagen, Århus, Humlebæk, Hillerød, Charlottenlund, and Nivå here in Denmark; plus Paris, Vienna, Athens, Florence and Amsterdam.
 There are many other places on my list, but in these pandemic times, I have to be patient.